Mama Moose Turns Man's Garden Into A Nursery

 It was the sweetest thing 💗

-Earlier this month, Roland Rydstrom opened the blinds to let the morning light into his home in Anchorage, Alaska.
+In June, Roland Rydstrom opened the blinds to let the morning light into his home in Anchorage, Alaska.
 He was getting ready to sit down to work, but what he saw out the window was quite a distraction.

 A mother moose and her twin calves lay in his backyard, basking in the sun.

 He knew that two moms had given birth to twins in the woods surrounding his neighborhood, but he usually only caught glimpses of the little families as they passed through his yard.

 This mama moose and her babies showed no interest in moving on — seeming perfectly content to use Rydstrom’s backyard as their nursery for the day.

 He knew that catching the moose family in such an intimate moment was special, so he snapped a few photos with his phone.

 “I sat down to work, and fully expected the moose to walk away and they didn’t,” Rydstrom told The Dodo.
 “They would just change positions and, as you can tell from the pictures, they just kind of moved around to meet the sun — the babies in particular.”

 “It was fantastic to see the babies lounging together,” he added.
 “They would just kind of get up and move positions every once in a while.”